skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 - :code:`run` (optional): specifies the commands that must be run as the actual ask

 Below is a task YAML that prints "hello sky!" and shows installed Conda environments, requiring an NVIDIA Tesla K80 GPU on AWS.
-(You could find more example yaml files in `examples <https://github.com/concretevitamin/sky-experiments/tree/master/examples>`_)
+(More example yaml files can be found in `examples <https://github.com/concretevitamin/sky-experiments/tree/master/examples>`_)

 .. code-block:: yaml